Ankle Fractures Causes, Symptoms and Treatment

 - Examination of the uninjured ankle may give an indication of the normal range of movement and power.

 Not everyone with an ankle injury needs to have an X-ray.
 Clinically it may be very difficult to differentiate a fracture from a severe sprain without an X-ray unless there is obvious distortion or instability.
-The Ottawa Ankle Rules were introduced in 1992 as a guideline with which to reduce costs and waiting times when ruling out serious ankle and midfoot fractures in the non-athletic, adult population.
-The original rules recommended ankle radiography for patients who:
+The Ottawa Ankle Rules were introduced in 1992 as a guideline with which to reduce costs and waiting times when ruling out serious ankle and midfoot fractures in the non-athletic, adult population:

-- Had bone tenderness at the posterior edge or inferior tip of the medial malleolus.
+- Bone tenderness at the posterior edge or tip of the medial or lateral malleolus, or

-The Buffalo Rule is a modification of the Ottawa Ankle Rules, derived to increase the diagnostic accuracy of the Ottawa Ankle Rules, with the point tenderness criterion directed to the crest or mid-portion of the malleoli (distal 6 cm of the fibula and tibia), reducing the likelihood of palpating over injured ligament structures.
-For ankle fracture in the younger, athletic population assessed, Buffalo Rule sensitivity for malleolar pain is 100% (that is, all patients with malleolar pain had fracture) and specificity for malleolar pain is 59%.
+The Buffalo Rule was derived to increase the diagnostic accuracy of the Ottawa Ankle Rules, with the point tenderness criterion directed to the crest or midportion of the malleoli (distal 6 cm of the fibula and tibia), reducing the likelihood of palpating over injured ligament structures .

 - If an X-ray is performed, anteroposterior (AP), lateral and mortise (oblique) views can be taken.
 For the mortise view, the foot is rotated about 15° internally.
 This allows a better view of the ankle mortise.